mlops-2526q1-mds-upc/MLOps_RecruitAIr_CriteriaEvaluator/reports/model_card.md

 <!-- This section is for the model use when fine-tuned for a task, or when plugged into a larger ecosystem/app -->

--   Feeding into the RecruitAIr ranking engine for applicant ranking and filtering.
 -   Assisting recruiters in identifying top candidates faster.
 -   Enabling feedback loops for recruiters to refine evaluation models.